Summer Camp 2021

 Registration is now open!
 The cost is $212 per camper for all children’s camps and $225 per camper for Impact Youth Camp.

-The biggest change this summer is that each camper must be registered with a church group and for each church group must provide its own counselors.
+The biggest change this summer is that each camper must be registered with a church group and each church group must provide its own counselors (at least two male and two female).
 This will allow us to keep groups separate as much as necessary.
-We are not currently planning to limit the number of campers in each dorm, but we are not sure if we’ll have to limit overall camp capacity or not.
-Priority will be given to churches that rolled over their deposits from last summer.

 - Girl’s Mission Camp – June 21-24